 2009 - Tinnitus becomes the leading service-connected disability for veterans from all periods of service helping to raise the urgency for tinnitus solutions.

-2010 – The first ATA Walk to Silence Tinnitus is held in Portland.
-This event goes on to become an annual tradition, raising valuable resources for tinnitus research and support programs.
+2009 – The first ATA Walk to Silence Tinnitus is held in Orange County, CA. This event goes on to become an annual tradition, raising valuable resources for tinnitus research and support programs.

 2010 – ATA’s historical aggregate research allocations exceed $5 million.